Editorial review by Manybooks:

-This mostly fictional story is based on true events and actual people of my family that survived one of the most troubled times of our country, the Great Civil War.
-A war that claimed countless lives of young men that fought the battles, but the lives of many innocent non combatants as well.
-I am confident that as you read their storys you will create a bond with each one like I did while doing my research.
+This mostly fictional story covering the years 1859 to 1870 is based on true events and actual people of my family that survived one of the most troubled times of our country, the Great Civil War.
+A war that claimed countless lives of young men that fought the battles, and the lives of many innocent non combatants as well.
+I am confident that as you read their stories you will create a bond with each one as I did while doing my research.

-James Chrisman, my great grandfather loved the neighbor girl Martha Downs and promised he would return to her as the train pulled out of the New Site, Alabama train depot.
-James served with the 47th Alabama of the Confederate Army seeing battles at such places as The Second Bull Run, Cedar Mountain, Harpers Ferry, Shaprsburg, and Hanover.
-Unkonwn to James, trouble was brewing for his family back home with the Home Guard.
+James Chrisman, my great grandfather loved a neighbor girl by the name of Martha Herd and promised he would return to her as the train pulled out of the New Site, Alabama train depot heading for the war.
+James served with the 47th Alabama of the Confederate Army seeing battles at such places as The Second Bull Run, Cedar Mountain, Harpers Ferry, Sharpsburg, and Hanover.
+Unknown to James, trouble was brewing for his family back home with the Home Guard.

 Edward McAlexander, my great uncle, and brother to Mary McAlexander, was a well respected surgeon in Florence, Alabama, but he too found the need to serve his beloved south.
 Not wanting to fight the war from a field hospital , he joined the infantry, as a Major of the 27th Alabama, where he would rise to Colonel in command of the 27th Alabama surrendering his sword and his command at Appomattox.
-Tired and disapointed, he returned to his Florence, where his wife Sarah Koger awaited.
+Tired and disappointed, he returned to his Florence, where his wife Sarah Koger McAlexander and daughter Mary awaited.